 El Mencho is also thought to have ordered several assassinations of Mexican politicians.
 In March 2013, a suspect in the murder of Jalisco's Tourism Secretary Jesús Gallegos Álvarez said El Mencho had authorized the hit based on the suspicion that the official was working for the Knights Templar.
 The CJNG is also believed to be behind the September 2014 assassination of Congressman Gabriel Gómez Michel.
 While the motive was unclear, Michel was the former mayor of El Grullo, a CJNG stronghold in Jalisco state where El Mencho reportedly moves around freely.

-The CJNG has established a presence in at least eight Mexican states — plus the Federal District, where Mexico City is located — with its base of operations in Jalisco and Colima.
+The CJNG has established a presence in at least eight Mexican states, plus Mexico City, with its base of operations in Jalisco and Colima.
 El Mencho uses Pacific routes to move drugs, importing cocaine from Colombia and ephedrine from China through the port of Manzanillo in Colima.
 He has contacts in Colombia, Peru, Bolivia, and throughout Central America and the United States.

 El Mencho reportedly has his personal base of operations in El Grullo, Jalisco, but Los Cuinis, the alleged money laundering arm of the CJNG, may also have established operations in Brazil and Uruguay.